Story

 Results

-• Diabetes control and insulin requirements.
+• Diabetes management and insulin requirements

-• Metabolic markers.
+• Metabolic markers

-• Exercise Performance.
+• Exercise performance

-• Body Composition.
+• Body composition

-Diabetes control and insulin requirements
+Diabetes management and insulin requirements

-Predicted HbA1c% from sensor glucose readings 6.5%6.3%5.1%5.5%
+Predicted HbA1c% from sensor glucose6.5%6.3%5.1%5.5%

-Total daily insulin (TDD) (units) 45units38 units25 units18 units
+Total daily insulin (units)45 units38 units25 units18 units

-Total daily basal insulin (units& %TDD) 18units (40%)15 units (39%)15.5units (62%)11 units (61%)
+Total daily basal insulin (units and % TDD)18 units (40%)15 units (39%)15.5 units (62%)11 units (61%)

-Total daily bolus insulin (units& % TDD)27units (60%)23 units (61%)9.5 units (38%)7 units (39%)
+Total daily bolus insulin (units and % TDD)27 units (60%)23 units (61%)9.5 units (38%)7 units (39%)

-This was mainly due to never having a high amount of bolus insulin in my system at any one time.
-The lower the bolus insulin in your system, the less chance of a quick drop in glucose.
-Also, the less carbohydrate, the less chance of spikes in blood glucose.
+This was mainly due to never having a high amount of bolus insulin in the system at any one time.
+The lower the bolus insulin, the less chance of a quick drop in glucose.
+The less carbohydrate, the less chance of spikes.

-Put simply, smaller inputs, smaller outputs!
+Put simply: smaller inputs, smaller outputs.

 Metabolic markers

-Blood pressure (systolic/diastolic) 140/80135/75130/70123/70
+Blood pressure (systolic/diastolic)140/80135/75130/70123/70

-My blood pressure dropped progressively and finished in the optimal range, which is what would be expected with improved body composition.
+Blood pressure dropped progressively and finished in the optimal range, which is what would be expected with improved body composition.

-The highlights from the lipid results:
+Highlights from the lipid results:

 • HDL increased progressively with energy restriction and body fat loss.

-• All the risk ratios (TC:HDL, HDL:LDL,TG:HDL) improved as energy was restricted and body fat lost.
+• All risk ratios (TC:HDL, HDL:LDL, TG:HDL) improved as energy was restricted and body fat was lost.

-• TG to HDL ratio reduced significantly with energy restriction and fat loss.
-TG to HDL ratio is the strongest predictor of coronary heart disease in large cohort studies.
+• The TG:HDL ratio reduced significantly — this ratio is regarded as a strong predictor of coronary heart disease risk in large cohort studies.

-• The concerns:
+The concerns:

-Exercise Performance
+Exercise performance

-Key points:
+Key observations:

 • It was also my cricket season during the LCHF and KETO periods.
-During the LCHF 40 days I felt ok in the field for three hours, but when I dropped to KETO, I felt very lethargic, and it seriously impacted my performance.
-Some of this will have been due to prolonged energy restriction, but in my opinion, again, it was mainly due to carbohydrate restriction.
+During LCHF I felt ok in the field for three hours.
+During KETO I felt very lethargic and it seriously impacted performance.
+Again, in my view, primarily due to carbohydrate restriction rather than energy restriction alone.

 Body composition

-Weight (kg) Average morning weight from at least 3 measurements 100kg97kg 95.5kg 91.8kg
+Weight (kg) — average morning weight from at least 3 measurements100 kg97 kg95.5 kg91.8 kg

-Body fat from 7-site Skin Callipers in mm &percentage drop from previous 40 days (%) 98 72 (27%)50 (30%)37 (26%)
+Body fat from 7-site skin callipers (mm) and % drop from previous phase98 mm72 mm (27%)50 mm (30%)37 mm (26%)

-Body Fat % – estimated from 7 site calliper measurements 15%11%8%5.7%
+Body fat % estimated from 7-site calliper measurements15%11%8%5.7%

 Highlights:

-• Waist circumference shrank consistently.
+• Waist circumference shrank consistently across all three phases.

-• Energy restriction is the driver of body composition change, not macronutrient breakdown!
+• Energy restriction is the driver of body composition change — not macronutrient breakdown.

 What I Took Away

-Looking back, this experiment wasn’t just data—it was lived reality.
+Looking back, this experiment wasn’t just data — it was lived reality.
 And that’s the bit that matters most when you’re trying to translate science into actual life with diabetes.

 Some of my biggest personal takeaways:

-• Building a handful of consistent, repeatable meals is the key to predictable glucose—regardless of macro split.
+• Building a handful of consistent, repeatable meals is the key to predictable glucose — regardless of macro split.

 Final Word

-The 120-day carb experiment showed me that you can make any macro split work—but the trade-offs are different.
+The 120-day carb experiment showed me that you can make any macro split work — but the trade-offs are different.
 High-carb required constant micromanagement.
 Low-carb reduced stress but cut exercise performance.
 Keto simplified boluses but wasn’t sustainable socially, physically, or even physiologically without major sacrifices.

 References